Learning and Living Together

 Should parents or carers be banned, the responsibility to make alternative arrangements for bringing children to school is that of the parent/carer.

-Types of behaviour that are considered serious and unacceptable and will not be tolerated towards any member of the school community:
+The following are the types of behaviour that are considered serious and unacceptable and will not be tolerated towards any member of the school community.

 This is not an exhaustive list but seeks to provide illustrations of such behaviour: